TranPhucVinh/C/Introduction/Data type/static.md

-### static global variable

-**Static global variables** are not visible outside of the C file they are defined in.

-### static local variable
+### static variable

-**Static defined local variables** do not lose their value between function calls.
-In other words they are global variables, but scoped to the local function they are defined in.
+**Static variables** is used to created variable that are visible to only one function, but unlike local variables that get created and destroyed everytime a function is called, static variables do not lose their value between function calls.

 ```c
 #include <stdio.h>